daneb/blog/_sermons/commandments.md

 > Command: To direct, to send, to bid; to order
 > Commandment: A command, an order given by an authority

+### Websters
+"commandment" - mentioned 168 times (majority speaks to the importance of keeping them)

+## Why is John inconsistent here?
+In verse 7 he says no new commandments.
+But now he says in verse 8 he says a new commandment.
+What is the old commandment and what is the new?

 ## But what's the Bibles definition
-"commandment" - mentioned 168 times (majority speaks to the importance of keeping them)

 1. Gen 26:5 - distinguishing differences
   * The terms law, commandment, and statute are sometimes used interchangeably, but they can also have distinct meanings.
 The general consensus is that the term "law" encompasses all of God's instructions to His people,